DEPTOR as a target for the treatment of chronic inflammation and angiogenesis-dependent diseases

 Research Areas: Cardiovascular/Cardiology, Immunology

-Keywords: Drug DiscoveryFor More Information Contact: Caron, Connie
+Keywords: Drug DiscoveryFor More Information Contact: Ives, Catherine L.

-Researchers in Dr. Briscoe’s laboratory have demonstrated that DEPTOR, DEP domain containing mTOR interacting protein, is expressed in microvascular endothelial cells (EC) and functions as an upstream regulator of EC activation responses and EC-dependent proinflammatory responses.
+Dr. David Briscoe’s laboratory has demonstrated that DEPTOR, DEP domain containing mTOR interacting protein, is expressed in microvascular endothelial cells (EC) and functions as an upstream regulator of EC activation and EC-dependent pro-inflammatory responses.

 • Novel treatment pathway for chronic inflammatory or angiogenesis-dependent disorders